-\ It should be noted that there are small differences in the configuration of switchgear deployed in S Wales with that deployed within our other licence areas.
+^{} It should be noted that there are small differences in the configuration of switchgear deployed in S Wales with that deployed within our other licence areas.
 These differences are predominately related to telecontrol voltage/ polarity requirements and we are currently unable to harmonise specifications.
-Telecontrol interposing functions specified for use in the S West, W Mids and E Mids are not suitable for installation in S Wales and viceversa.
+Switchgear specified for use in the S West, W Mids and E Mids is not suitable for installation in S Wales and vice-versa.